grpc-ecosystem/go-grpc-middleware/logging/zap/DOC.md

     // SystemField is used in every log statement made through grpc_zap.
 Can be overwritten before any initialization code.
     SystemField = zap.String("system", "grpc")

-    // ServerField is used in every server-side log statment made through grpc_zap.Can be overwritten before initialization.
+    // ServerField is used in every server-side log statement made through grpc_zap.Can be overwritten before initialization.
     ServerField = zap.String("span.kind", "server")
 )
 ```